Simon-Fontaine/spectra/README.md

 ## Overview

-**Spectra Self-Auth** is a Next.js website that manages an Overwatch 2 e-sport team—from rosters to user roles and schedules—backed by a **bespoke, self-contained auth** system.
+**Spectra** is a Next.js website that manages an Overwatch 2 e-sport team—from rosters to user roles and schedules—backed by a **bespoke, self-contained auth** system.
 While the site itself is dedicated to Overwatch 2 management, the **authentication** logic (short-lived sessions, email verification, etc.) is **modular** enough for you to lift and integrate into your own Next.js applications.

 **Key Highlights**: